 Reading

 § This page gives an overview of the Reading local authority district, bringing together key facts, maps, and data to help you quickly understand the area.
-One of 361 district profiles on Baseview.
+This is one of 361 LAD profiles on Baseview.

 Overview ⁞ Reading, in Berkshire, lies on the River Thames and River Kennet, combining a busy town centre with riverside walks and parks.
 The town is known for Reading Abbey ruins, the Oracle shopping complex, and its major music festival.
 Green spaces such as Forbury Gardens and Prospect Park add leisure areas, while the rivers provide scenic routes.
 Surrounding suburbs and villages, along with proximity to the Thames Valley, define Reading’s landscape.

-The administrative boundary of Reading can be viewed on OpenStreetMap: District Boundary of Reading.
+The administrative boundary of Reading can also be viewed on OpenStreetMap: District Boundary of Reading.

 Key Facts about Reading